India, South Africa to boost defense ties, trade

 - Q&A: How new law, federal shutdown can impact tax season

+India’s Defense Ministry lifted a ban last year on South Africa’s state-owned aerospace and military technology conglomerate Denel SOC Ltd. after investigators found no evidence to back bribery allegations.
+The company was blacklisted 13 years ago for allegedly paying bribes to a company to secure deals to supply the Indian army with rifles and ammunition.

+T.S.
+Tirumurti, an Indian external affairs ministry official, said Thursday the issue has been settled and India is ready to do business with Denel and other South African manufacturers.

-Ramaphosa will be the chief guest on Saturday at India’s Republic Day parade, which celebrates the anniversary of its national constitution which was adopted in 1950.
+Ramaphosa will be the chief guest on Saturday at India’s Republic Day parade, which celebrates the anniversary of the adoption of its constitution in 1950.
+India had first invited U.S. President Donald Trump to attend, but U.S. officials declined, citing a scheduling issue.